Will CBD Appear on a Drug Test?

 Medterra offers a wide variety of broad-spectrum and isolate CBD products to ensure you won’t fail a drug test!

 However, don’t let this scare you away from CBD.
-Luckily, there are a number of reputable companies out there that are transparent about what goes into their CBD products.
+Luckily, there are many reputable companies out there that are transparent about what goes into their CBD products.
 And they do this through a Certificate of Analysis (CoA).

-A CoA is a third-party lab test result that seeks out a number of aspects about the CBD product, including its purity and whether or not it contains any contaminants, such as heavy metals or pesticides.
+A CoA is a third-party lab test result that seeks out several aspects of the CBD product, including its purity and whether or not it contains any contaminants, such as heavy metals or pesticides.
 For the sake of drug tests, one aspect of these lab results you’ll want to keep an eye out for is the cannabinoid and terpene count.

 Paul James is a seasoned cannabis and CBD writer and expert.
 He is a mental health blogger who advocates CBD as a natural alternative to prescription medications.
 You can read more about this and other natural alternatives on his blog: https://bedlamite.co/."